 Once the meat is browned on one side (a couple of minutes), use a metal spatula to flip the meat over to brown on the other side.
 At this point, assuming you are using a cast iron pan, you can remove the pan from the heat.
 The residual heat in the pan will finish cooking the meat.

-5 Once the sauce has simmered for 15 minutes, adjust seasonings.
+5 Adjust seasonings and add the pasta: Once the sauce has simmered for 15 minutes, adjust seasonings.
 Add salt and pepper to taste.
 Add a little more sugar if the sauce is too acidic.
 Add more tomato sauce if the sauce is a little dry.
 Stir in the cooked penne pasta.
 Sprinkle with chopped parsley.
 Serve immediately.